m2osw/libtld/README.md

 # Notes:

+* Version 1.6.0 properly handles sub-domains defined with an asterisk.

 * Version 1.5.9 has been updated to the latest version of the world TLDs.
   It also includes a fix to the email code so spaces are forbidden.